The Wilderness (northwest Montana) Kalispell – Whitefish – Glacier National Park – Flathead Lake – Polson

 Hot Springs (pop.
 557), located about 30 miles southwest of Flathead Lake is famous for its hot mineral springs.
 The hot mineral water is thought to have therapeutic value for many of life’s common ailments.
 The city boasts a new outdoor hot mineral pool at the Symes Hotel (406) 741-2361.
 Other fine indoor bathing facilities are offered at the Wild Horse Hot Springs and the Hot Springs Spa.

 Many tourists go to northwest Montana to see the grandeur of the mountains and enjoy outdoor activities in a pristine environment.
 Others want to experience wild nature.
-The Montana wilderness is truly enjoyable for everyone.
+The Montana wilderness is truly enjoyable.

 Copyright © 2017 John Sandy